anasfarrouk/markdown-note-taking/README.md

 ## Contributing
 All contributions are welcomed.

-## Author
-Anas Farrouk

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 ## Project status
-This project isn't being maintened by the initial developer.
+This project isn't being maintened.